strodgers/epomaker-controller/README.md

 Alternatively leave the label blank to disable and only do CPU usage:
 ```console
 epomakercontroller start-daemon
 ```

+The daemon will also update the date and time once when it starts

 ## Contributing

 Contributions are very welcome.